meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

 * It should push code towards being more decoupled and avoid the need for monkey patching in tests

-Let's take the example of a simple web app (built using [starlette][website-starlette]) that will provide a json blob to great visitors:
+Let's take the example of a simple web app (built using [starlette][website-starlette]) that will provide a json blob to greet visitors:

 ```python
 def homepage(request):